 Q: Do you DJ at people's homes?

-A: Unless I personally know the host, for security reasons, I do not DJ at private residences.
+Unless I know the host, for my own personal safety, I do not DJ at private residences.
 Sorry.

 Q: How do you mix the music?